-Several times within this section, we refer to the concept of "appending" a program to the controller.
+This section refers to the concept of "appending" a program to the controller.
 This is a very simplified term for the much more complicated sequence of actions the Python modules take to add a program to a running controller-more complicated than just allocating a new program and writing its contents.
-The diagram in Figure 4 provides an in-depth look at how this is accomplished.
+The diagram in figure 4 provides an in-depth look at how this is accomplished.